Skip to content

 Sharm El SheikhBest Egyptian Destinations

-Sharm El Sheikh is one of Egypt’s most well-known resort cities, for its amazing sites and stunning beaches.
+Sharm El Sheikh is one of Egypt’s most well-known resort cities for its unique sites and stunning beaches.
 It combines history with modern comforts for an unforgettable experience.

 Ras Muhammed is Egypt’s most famous national park and diving spot.
 It is also among the most known diving sites in the world.
-Its crystal clear waters witness the annual migration of several marine species, in addition to stunning mangroves, and coral reefs with a diversity of vertebrate and invertebrate species.
+Its crystal clear waters witness the annual migration of several marine species and stunning mangroves and coral reefs with diverse vertebrate and invertebrate species.

 Oyun Moussa is home to water sources where it is believed that Prophet Moses stopped while leading the Israelites in their escape from the Pharaoh’s wrath.
-It’s believed by the locals that the water has healing properties, which has attracted people from all over the world to try it for themselves.
+The locals believe the water has healing properties, which has attracted people from all over the world to try it for themselves.

 Don’t forget to walk along the streets of Naama Bay or Soho Square Center and sit at one of their many cafés for a lovely night out.